239 results sorted by ID

 We show that the key agreement scheme [Multim.
 Tools Appl.
 80:799-829, 2021] is flawed.
 (1) The scheme is a hybrid which piles up various tools such as public key encryption, signature, symmetric key encryption, hash function, cancelable templates from thumb fingerprints, and elliptic curve cryptography.
 These tools are excessively used because key agreement is just a simple cryptographic primitive in contrast to public key encryption.
 (2) The involved reliance is very intricate....

-Leaking-Cascade: an Optimal Construction for KEM Hybridization
+Spilling-Cascade: an Optimal PKE Combiner for KEM Hybridization

 Céline Chevalier, Guirec Lebrun, Ange Martinelli